Seller Financed Mortgages: A Comprehensive Guide

 * **Potential for lower interest rates:** Sellers may be willing to offer lower interest rates than traditional lenders, as they are often not subject to the same regulatory requirements.

-Read More How do mortgage lenders verify income
+Read More what's mortgage

 **For Sellers:**